pgpconference/staging/README.md

 * Needs Dynamic Ordering Fix:
   * Sponsors
   * Try doing some debugging with this to see if I can go by a central _config.yml file_

+<a id="404-page"></a>
+### 404 Page

+* Not rendering with the body class for some reason
+* For previous conference years, it's a bit awkward that the nav links stay for current year's conference.
+  * Unclear if there's a way to do anything about this
+  * Displaying a sitemap might be the best option

 <a id="2010"></a>
 ## 2010